caskandavor/pyFiniteElements/FErez_firststeps.md

 **K** x A = Q

 It is solved using [LAPACK's DPOSV](https://netlib.org/lapack/explore-html/dc/de9/group__double_p_osolve_ga9ce56acceb70eb6484a768eaa841f70d.html)
 For the non-linear case, the [Newton-Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method) is used.
 It is an iterative approach and bear in mind that by nature it [can](https://en.wikipedia.org/wiki/Newton%27s_method#Failure_analysis) fail...
 You can change the convergence criterium in the **Configuration** section.
-The idea is to minimize a residual term R:
+The idea is to minimise a residual term R:

 **J** x ΔA = R